Jeff-ChenFan-Wang/TelecomChurnAnalysis/README.md

  <img src = "readmeImgs/liftChart.png" width = 350><br>
  - The lift chart indicates how many times more customers that will churn are correctly identified by our model at each decile of data than if we just randomly sample that decile of data.
-    - This lift chart therefore indicates that if we can only select 10% of all customers, our model can correctly identify ≈2.7 times more customers that will churn than just randomly choosing. <br>
+    - This lift chart therefore indicates that if we can only select 10% of all customers, our model can correctly identify ≈2.7 times more customers that will churn than just randomly choosing the 10%. <br>

 # Reproducing Results
 ## Environment